Z0rb14n/Z0rb14n.github.io/smdt/smdt.md

 However, we don't have the ability to do that, so we'll just randomly throw them at you.

+Also, the paper doesn't specify how long the melody test plays the tone for, so I play for the entire interval duration.

 # Links
 - See https://www.sciencedirect.com/science/article/pii/S0191886914000841